Only open to master’s students in Psychology with the specialisation:

 4 x 2-hour work group session (attendance is mandatory)

-1 x Site visit (attendance is mandatory for 1 out of 2 visits).
+1 x Site visit (attendance is mandatory).

 Weblectures will not be made available for all lectures.